Our beautiful 50th Anniversary Commemorative Coin is available for purchase at $10 each.

 The Ocean County Coin Club was created in 1970 by six sailors and one marine who wanted to share and expand their knowledge of coins.
 The original meeting location was at Lakehurst Naval Airstation.
-We currently meet at the Ocean Fire Company #1 in Point Pleasant Beach, NJ on the corner of Arnold and St. Louis Avenues (next to the post office).
+We currently meet at the Ocean Fire Company #1 in Point Pleasant Beach, NJ on the corner of Arnold and St. Louis Avenues (next to the post office, east of Rt 35).
 We strive to share our knowledge and admiration of numismatics with monthly meetings, show and tells, in-house auctions, and occasional guest speakers.
 We also offer a Young Numismatists Club for children ages 6-17.
 They meet at 6:30 and our regular meetings begin at 7:30.
 New members are always welcome.

 Former member Bob Ciancia of Point Pleasant, age 61, passed away on November 28, 2020.
 Bob visited the club often and enjoyed the camaraderie of the members.

 Long time member Robert (Bob) A. Megill Sr., age 76, passed away on November 11, 2020.
 Bob was an active member who would attend meetings with the assistance of his son.
 Bob was very happy last year when we was a winner at our annual raffle winning a beautiful and valuable silver coin.

 William (Bill) -Megargle, age 83, passed away on April 16th.
 Bill was a longtime member who always made the long drive from Long Beach Township to attend our meetings.
 He frequently participated in club "Show and Tell" presentations.

 Carlo Iovino, age 82, passed away on June 16th.
 Carlo was a longtime resident of Point Pleasant.
 He enjoyed our coin shows and our club camaraderie.

 Both were very generous donors to our Young Numismatist Club and they will be missed.

 On the Mend: